-In order to mitigate the impact of expected lower sales, Tenaris is working on a worldwide rightsizing program and cost containment plan aimed at preserving its financial resources and overall liquidity position and maintaining the continuity of its operations.
+In order to mitigate the impact of expected lower sales, Tenaris is implementing a worldwide rightsizing program and cost containment plan aimed at preserving its financial resources and overall liquidity position and maintaining the continuity of its operations.
 The actions include:

-- Adjusting the level of our operations and workforce around the world, including through the temporary closure of certain U.S. facilities or production lines, as indicated above; - Introducing efficiency and productivity improvements throughout Tenaris's industrial system; - Downsizing our fixed cost structure, including through pay reductions for senior management and board members, aggregating estimated total annual savings of approximately \$220 million by year-end; - Reducing capital expenditures and R&D expenses for approximately \$150 million when compared to 2019 levels; - Reducing working capital, especially inventories, in accordance with the expected levels of activity; and - Increasing our focus on managing customer credit conditions.
+- adjusting the level of our operations and workforce around the world, including through the temporary closure of certain facilities or production lines, as indicated above; - introducing efficiency and productivity improvements throughout Tenaris's industrial system; - downsizing our fixed cost structure, including through pay reductions for senior management and board members, aggregating estimated total annual savings of approximately \$220 million by year-end; - reducing capital expenditures and R&D expenses for approximately \$150 million when compared to 2019 levels; - reducing working capital, especially inventories, in accordance with the expected levels of activity; and - increasing our focus on managing customer credit conditions.

-As part of these liquidity preservation initiatives, the board of directors resolved to propose, for approval by the Annual Shareholders Meeting to be held on June 2, 2020, that no further dividends be distributed in respect of fiscal year 2019 on top of the interim dividend of approximately \$153 million already paid in November 2019.
+As part of these liquidity preservation initiatives, on June 2, 2020, the Annual Shareholders Meeting approved that no further dividends be distributed in respect of fiscal year 2019 on top of the interim dividend of approximately \$153 million already paid in November 2019.

-As of the date of these Consolidated Financial Statements, our capital and financial resources, and overall liquidity position, have not been materially affected by this new scenario.
+As of the date of these Consolidated Condensed Interim Financial Statements, our capital and financial resources, and overall liquidity position, have not been materially affected by this new scenario.
 Tenaris has in place non-committed credit facilities and management believes it has adequate access to the credit markets.
-In addition, Tenaris has a net cash position of approximately \$271 million as of the end of March 2020 and a manageable debt amortization schedule.
+In addition, Tenaris has a net cash position of approximately \$670 million as of the end of June 2020 and a manageable debt amortization schedule.
 Considering our financial position and the funds provided by operating activities, management believes that we have sufficient resources to satisfy our current working capital needs, service our debt and address short-term changes in business conditions.